ibm-cloud-docs/Backup/install-backup-client-linux.md

 2. Enter your Cloud Backup Portal user name and password.

-   For more information about viewing the {{site.data.keyword.backup_notm}} user name and password, see [Getting started with backup services](/docs/Backup?topic=Backup-getting-started#getting-started).
+   For more information about viewing the user name or changing the backup password, see [Changing the password for the backup service](/docs/Backup?topic=Backup-changePassword).
    {:tip}

 3. After the user name and password, no further input is required.
 The prompts that are written to the screen as the installation proceeds can be safely ignored.